OpenHeaders/open-headers-app/README.md

 3. Add an optional tag for easy identification
 4. Click "Add Source"

-The file content will be continuously monitored for changes.
+The file content will be continuously monitored for changes on all platforms.

 ### 🔧 Adding an Environment Variable Source